samsonos/php_upload/readme.md

 </p>
 ```

 Input with class "__action" defines handler of your uploading.
 It can be controller method in your bundle or simple controller function.
-It always must have class "__action".
+It always must have class "__action".<br />
 Input with class "__file_size" defines max size of uploading file.
-It always must have class "__file_size".
+It always must have class "__file_size".<br />
 Input with class "__example_upload" is input button for choosing file from clients computer.
 If you are using class name "__upload" for this input, you don't need to create some javascript code in order for everything to work.

 ### Example of javascript code